 The core role of variables in display logic

-Define variables as the first step, but their true power lies in combining them with conditional judgments and loop structures to temporarily control the display logic of content.
+Defining variables is just the first step, their real power lies in combining them with conditional judgments and loop structures to temporarily control the display logic of content.

-1. Combine with conditional judgments ({% if %}):On-demand content display
+1. Combine conditional judgment ({% if %}As needed to display content

-Variables are often used as{% if %}the judgment basis of tags, determining whether a certain part of the page is displayed or what content is displayed.
+Variables often act as{% if %}The judgment basis of tags, deciding whether a part of the page is displayed, or what kind of content is displayed.

 For example, you can display different welcome messages based on the value of a variable: